Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Extension to longitudinal data

 Furthermore, assume that for any fixed $k$ and time $t$, \(\mathbb{E}[\|\hat\alpha_{t,\overline{a}}^{(n,k)}- \alpha_{t,\overline{a}}^o\|_2^2]=o(1)\).
 Then $\sqrt{n}\{\hat\psi_{\overline{a}}^{(n)}-\psi_{\overline{a}}^o\}/\sigma_{\overline{a}}^o$ converges in distribution to $\mathcal{N}(0,1)$, where $\hat\psi_{\overline{a}}^{(n)}$ is defined in Equation~\eqref{eq: AUG estimator longitudinal}, and $(\sigma_{\overline{a}}^o)^2:=\mathbb{E}[\varphi_{\overline{a}}(O;\psi_{\overline{a}}^o,\alpha_{\overline{a}}^o)^2]$.
 In addition, $\hat \sigma_{\overline{a}}^{(n)}$ converges in probability to $\sigma_{\overline{a}}^o$. \end{theorem}

-We note that one can adaptively select the RWF \(\pi_t(Z_t,H_t)\), as discussed in Section~\ref{sec: semiparametric theory}, to obtain an efficient estimator of \(\psi_{\overline{a}}^o\).
-A detailed discussion of this adaptive selection is provided in the appendix.
-Intuitively, a natural candidate for the adaptive RWF is the conditional probability \(\pi_t^o(Z_t,H_t) = \Pr(A_t = a_t \mid Z_t,H_t)\), which directly characterizes the treatment assignment mechanism given the instrument and history.
+Notably, the RWF \(\pi_t(Z_t,H_t)\) can be can adaptively selected as demonstrated in Section~\ref{sec: semiparametric theory} to obtain an efficient estimator of \(\psi_{\overline{a}}^o\).
+A detailed discussion of this adaptive selection is provided in the Supplementary Material.
+Intuitively, a reliable candidate for adaptive RWF is the conditional probability function \(\pi_t^o(Z_t,H_t) = \Pr(A_t = a_t \mid Z_t,H_t)\), which directly characterizes the treatment assignment mechanism.

-Finally, although we focus on the evaluation of static treatment rules, the proposed methods can be extended to facilitate the evaluation of dynamic treatment rules, which is aslo demonstrated in the appendix.
-This extension would allow for the incorporation of time-varying treatment strategies and enable more comprehensive assessments of treatment effects over time, enhancing the applicability of our approach to dynamic decision-making processes.
+Finally, although we focus on the evaluation of static treatment rules, the proposed methods can be extended to facilitate the evaluation of dynamic treatment rules, which is also demonstrated in the Supplementary Material.
+This extension would allow the incorporation of time-varying treatment strategies and enable more comprehensive assessments of treatment effects over time, enhancing the applicability of our approach to dynamic decision-making processes.